 Acer Ecology has recently undertaken surveys for bats in Tewkesbury on a building proposed for development.
 We regularly undertake surveys in the surrounding area, such as Twyning, Ashchurch, Stoke Orchard, Deerhurst and Bushley.
-We have the capacity to take on surveys throughout Gloucestershire and the surrounding counties of Monmouthshire, Herefordshire, Worcestershire, Oxfordshire, Bristol, and North-east Somerset.
+We have the capacity to take on surveys throughout Gloucestershire and the surrounding counties of Monmouthshire, Herefordshire, Worcestershire, Oxfordshire, Bristol, Wiltshire and Somerset.

 Have you been advised to do a bat survey by your local planning authority?